pranavmahabs/bindcompare/README.rst

 sites on DNA and/or RNA, BindCompare determines and visualizes domains of co-regulatory activity at the single-nucleotide level.

-The main function, ``bindcompare``, performs comparative binding analysis for two sets of peak-called protein-binding data (either on RNA or DNA), elucidating specific domains of co-regulation.
-Further, it visualizes such activity, categorizes overlapping binding domains, and prepares such regions for gene ontology analysis and motif discovery.

-Auxilary functionality includes ``bindexplore`` and ``comparexp``.
-Given N sets of protein-binding data, ``bindexplore`` applies pair-wise comparisons to find which proteins interact with the greatest frequency - visualized through a heatmap.
-In ``bindcompare``, you are given the option of providing an Genes GTF file to automatically extract correlated genes. ``comparexp``, as a part of the downstream analysis, allows you to compare the co-regulatory regions in two different bindcompare runs.

 At the core of BindCompare is defining overlapping binding domains.
 Oftentimes, co-regulation with factors occurs across a larger locus surrounding the marked binding site.
 BindCompare searches and categorizes